mjza/EBF-Code-sample/README.md

 ## Why did I use oData standard and not a tailor made API?

-Because I had not time to make a front-end application.
+Because I had no time to make a front-end application.
 Some years ago I made this front-end module that can generate the views based on oData metadata automatically.
 Therefore, we can add a new table in our back-end and we will see that table easily in the list in the front-end.
 However, using oData has much more benefits.